NFCsamurai/Best-Bat-M-Tool/README.md

-# With Grate Power Comes Grate Responsibility
+# With Great Power Comes Great Responsibility

 ## Best-Bat-M-Tool
-In Development PLZ Report If You Encounter Any Bugs FeadBack Is Greatly Appreciated
+**In Development.
+Please report any bugs you encounter.
+Feedback is greatly appreciated!**

 ## Features